agarwalvipin/open_cfa/docs/LOS/Corporate Issuer/Reading 25.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** The most common mistake on WACC questions is forgetting to adjust the cost of debt for taxes.
+💡 CFA Exam Tip ✍️:The most common mistake on WACC questions is forgetting to adjust the cost of debt for taxes.
 The `(1 - t)` only applies to the debt component!
 The cost of equity is *not* tax-deductible. **Burn this into your memory.**

 </div>
 </div>